 1. Harris Pavillon Ice Rink, Manassas

-Seasonal ice skating takes over the Harris Pavilion in Old Town Manassas from mid-November through February 2018.
-The pavilion offers a generous covered rink with a nice sound system pumping out music to glide to.
-All sessions are open skate, and skate rentals are available for $5.
-Skating is $8/$7 adults/children 10 and under.
-The rink is open daily except Christmas, and hours vary by day.
-Follow the link for details and special event closures.
-During January only, you can skate free on Wednesday’s from 6:00 to 8:00.
+Seasonal ice skating takes over the Harris Pavilion in Old Town Manassas from November 20 through February (weather permitting).
+The pavilion offers a generously covered rink with a nice sound system pumping out music to glide to.
+All sessions are open skate, and skate rentals are available for $6.

 2. Reston Town Center Ice Skating, Reston

 Skating can get a little cozy at the popular Reston Town Center rink, but the vibe is upbeat and the staff does their best to keep everyone happy.
-The covered rink is open daily from November until March, including Christmas and New Years.
-There are special kid-targeted events on the weekend—Rock ‘n’ Skate on Fridays from 8:00 to 10:00; Cartoon Skate on Saturday morning from 11:00 t0 1:00; and a College Skate Night on Thursdays from 6:00 to 9:00 ($2 off with a Valid College ID).
-If you visit on a primetime weekend, expect a crowd.
-Adult admission is $10; youth under 12, Seniors, and Military $9; $6 for skate rentals.
+In 2020, the covered rink is open daily from November 6 until early March, including Christmas and New Year.
+There are special kid-targeted events on the weekend—Rock the Rink on Friday nights, 7:30 – 9:00; Cartoon Skate on Saturday mornings, 11:00 – 1:00.
+There is also a College Skate Night on Thursdays, 6:30 – 10:00 ($2 off with a Valid College ID).

 Indoor Northern Virginia Ice Skating Rinks